Updated on July 30, 2022

 But what were the dominant influences and trends in 1980s TV animation?
 Why did we get so many shows based on toys?
 I take a look at what made the 80s what it was for TV animation.

 One of the biggest influences on 1980s TV animation was Ronald Reagan.
 As president, Reagan’s aggressive deregulatory stance upon taking office in 1981 also extended to his FCC.
-(Animation World Network has an article covering Reagan’s influence.)
+Animation World Network has an article covering Reagan’s influence.

 In 1990, the Children’s Television Act was passed by Congress, which placed new limits on the amount and nature of commercials during kids’ shows.
 This plus changing tastes and other factors finally killed off most of the 80s-style toy-based TV shows.
 Said shows still exist (especially on streaming services), but not to the degree or style they did in the 80s.

 In 1981, “The Smurfs” debuted on NBC, during what was the nadir of the Peacock network’s existence.
-The late 70s and early 80s saw a series of low-rated, expensive, and disastrous flops in primetime (“Supertrain?”
-“Pink Lady and Jeff?”).
-Not helping was NBC’s planned coverage of the 1980 Summer Olympics in Moscow being hurt by the US-led boycott that year.
+The late 70s and early 80s saw a series of low-rated, expensive, and disastrous flops on NBC: Supertrain?”
+“Pink Lady and Jeff?”
+Not helping was NBC’s planned coverage of the 1980 Summer Olympics in Moscow not happening, thanks to the US-led boycott.

 Fortunately, Papa Smurf and company (based on a long-running series of Belgian comics by Peyo) became the decade’s first big animated hit.
 The Hanna-Barbera animated series stayed on TV for the remainder of the 80s, running through 1989 for nine seasons.
 That’s a massive run for a Saturday morning animated series.

-The Smurfs offered American viewers adventures based on Franco-Belgian comics—a style of comics that otherwise haven’t very popular here, versus American-made comics (or Japanese manga).
+The Smurfs offered American viewers adventures based on Franco-Belgian comics—a style of comics that otherwise haven’t been popular here, versus American-made comics (or Japanese manga).
 However, the Smurfs were also cute little creatures, which added to their appeal.

 Of course, shows starring “cute” characters still exist today.
-The most recent “My Little Pony” incarnation’s one of the most successful such shows in the past decade.
-The Smurfs also have seen revivals in recent years, including two CGI/live-action theatrical films.
+“My Little Pony: Friendship Is Magic” was a successful modernization of the franchise.
+“The Smurfs” also has seen revivals in recent years, including several theatrical films and a new series airing on Nickelodeon.